 Constituency answers the question: for whom does this organization exist?
 Constituency includes official members (ministers, congregation members, participants in programming, and recipients of service) as well as unofficial members (potential members, neighbors, people who may wish to participate and/or receive.).

 We are a diverse presbytery compared to others in the 92% white PC(USA).
-Based on the 2022 statical report our presbytery membership is 73% white, 15% Asian, 6% African American, 3% Hispanic or Latina/Latino/Latinx, 3% multi-racial.
+Based on the 2022 statical report and with adjustments made by the Clerk for non-reporting congregations, we calculated that our presbytery membership is 73% white, 15% Asian, 6% African American, 3% Hispanic or Latina/Latino/Latinx, 3% multi-racial.

 We are located in a much more diverse Bay Area; according to the Bay Area Equity Atlas, our neighborhoods are 36% white, 27% Asian,23% Hispanic/or Latina/Latino/Latinx, 7% African American, and 6% multi-racial.